sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

                   \J. Yajima, N. Torii, and H. Tanaka, *The block cipher SC2000*; in FSE, (2001), pp. 312-327.

 ..
+[SZ1994] Bruno Salvy and Paul Zimmermann.
+Gfun: a Maple package for
+            the manipulation of generating and holonomic functions in one variable.
+ACM transactions on mathematical software, 20.2:163-177, 1994.

+..
 [SZ2001] \M. Shimozono, M. Zabrocki,
             Hall-Littlewood vertex operators and generalized Kostka polynomials.
             Adv.
 Math.
 158 (2001), no. 1, 66-85.